AlexeiakaTechnik/Integrating-Dahua-Cameras-CCTV-System-in-Home-Assistant/README.md

         <img width="1304" height="569" alt="image" src="https://github.com/user-attachments/assets/e88c948d-c23f-4dea-b4ef-50653793e4ec" />
         <img width="1781" height="880" alt="image" src="https://github.com/user-attachments/assets/474bcfed-3f6d-4326-9ba0-b665c1653b35" /> </details>
     - **Abnormality Detection** - uses system/device monitoring as Event triggers.
 Can be Brute force login attempts, Network or Power outages, IP conflicts, offline Storage, or even camera lid/casing opening events.
-I have Network disconnect, unsuccessful logins, and power events used as triggers. <details>
+I have Network disconnects, unsuccessful logins, and power events used as triggers. <details>
                                                                                                                                                                       <summary>📸 Smart Plan & IVS Tabs (Click to                                                                                                                                                                                     Expand)</summary>

         <img width="1357" height="406" alt="image" src="https://github.com/user-attachments/assets/d71e27da-34ab-4d61-9818-467c6b544347" /> </details>

-One more **important thing regarding events** - you may have a question about "overlapping events", like - "what if we have all of those enabled simultaneously, and a screaming person runs in our camera's frame?
+One more **important thing regarding events** - you may have a question about "overlapping events", like - "what if we have all of those enabled simultaneously, and a screaming person runs into our camera's frame?
 Is there going to be a dozen similar recordings cluttering up our storage?"
 The short answer is - No. For a longer explanation, I have researched it for you!
 Additional read under spoiler:

 <details>
 <summary>📼 TL;DR – What happens if multiple events are triggered at once?
 (Click to Expand)</summary>